28 July - 18 August 2018

 The Ishibashi Foundation is supporting 20 funded places for the Ishibashi Foundation Summer School in Japanese Arts and Cultural Heritage module.
 All Scholarships cover tuition, accommodation, breakfast and lunch on working days, a contribution towards travel cost and academic field trips with transport.

 Please see our scholarship pages for further information and how to apply.
 The application deadline for Ishibashi Foundation Scholarships is 31 March 2018.
+Please note you should first complete the International Summer School application form, before applying for the scholarship.

 Interested in undertaking more Japanese studies at UEA this summer?
 Our Japan Orientation module runs directly before this module from 30 June - 28 July.
 Please see our Japan Orientation module pages for further information.